leonardocerliani/SBL_terminal_tutorial/03_storm_access/01_loops_and_xargs/02_loops_and_xargs.md

 # For loops and parallel execution

 ## The basic for loop
-Many times we need to execute the same function for different elements, for instance applying the same processing to many images, where the only variable is the image name.
+Many times we need to execute the same function on different elements, for instance applying the same processing to many images, where the only variable is the image name.

 In this case we can proceed in two ways:
 - writing a function that takes the variable as an arguments and runs it for all value of the variable